-Rethink Africa through case studies on the intersection of society, economy and technology by living and studying in Ghana as you develop a critical perspective on mainstream representations of Ghanaian society.
+Rethink Africa through case studies on the intersection of society, economy and technology by living and studying in Ghana as you develop a critical perspective on mainstream representations of Ghanaian and African society.

 Gain a new perspective on Africa.